 The best resource for gyroplane regulations is the aviation authority in your respective country.
 A great place to start is your aviation authority's website, as well as the websites of aviation associations and flying clubs, or by connecting with gyroplane instructors and pilots.
-Some keywords to search, include: gyroplane, gyrocopter, autogyro, rotorcraft and experimental-amateur built aircraft.
+Some keywords to search, include: gyroplane, gyrocopter, autogyro, rotorcraft and experimental amateur-built aircraft.

 In the United States, the Federal Aviation Administration (FAA) is the aviation authority regulating rotorcraft.
-Gyroplanes are considered rotorcraft within the Experimental-Amateur Built Aircraft category.
+Gyroplanes are considered rotorcraft within the Experimental Amateur-Built Aircraft category.
 Air Command gyroplanes are production kits and sub-assemblies sold as build-to-fly rotorcraft.

 The builder of a gyroplane is the person who builds the major portion of the aircraft defined as more than 50-percent of the fabrication and assembly tasks.
 The FAA calls this the Major Portion Rule.
 It is also commonly referred to as the "51-percent rule".

 The builder must maintain a builder's log and take pictures during construction.
 This information is provided to the > FAA Designated Airworthiness Representative (DAR) at the time of the aircraft's airworthiness inspection, so an > Airworthiness Certificate can be issued.

-The FAA has stated that the gyroplane is one of the safest designs on the market.
 Gyroplanes are as safe as the pilots who build and fly them.

 To our understanding, the United States is the only country requiring the Major Portion (51-percent) Rule to build a gyroplane.
 Other countries, i.e. Europe, allow manufacturers to factory-build gyroplanes as ready-to-fly aircraft.